tgteacher/BigData-LA1/ASSIGNMENT.md

 all operations must be re-implemented using the RDD API -- for instance, you are not allowed to simply convert results obtained with plain Python to RDDs.
-Note the function *toCSVLine* in `answer_skeleton.py` that convert RDDs into a CSV string.
+Note that the function *toCSVLine* in `answer.py` converts RDDs into CSV strings.

 ## Tests